Principled Deep Neural Network Training through Linear Programming: Approximation to ERM via a data-independent polytope

+We now proceed to the construction of the data-independent polytope encoding multiple ERM problem.
 As mentioned before, we assume $\Phi \subseteq [-1,1]^N$ as well as $(x,y) \sim \mathcal D$ satisfies $(x,y) \in [-1,1]^n \times [-1,1]^m$ as normalization to simplify the exposition.
-Since the \textbf{BO} problem only considers linear objective functions, we begin by reformulating the ERM problem~\eqref{eq:erm} in the following equivalent form:
+Since the \textbf{BO} problem only considers linear objective functions, we begin by reformulating the ERM problem~\eqref{eq:erm} in the following form: